DADLE

 DADLE ([D-Ala2, D-Leu5]-Enkephalin) is a synthetic opioid peptide with analgesic properties.
-Although it is often considered a selective delta opioid receptor agonist, it also binds to the μ1 subtype of mu opioid receptors.
+Although it is often considered a selective δ-opioid receptor agonist, it also binds to the μ1 subtype of μ-opioid receptors.

 Treatment with DADLE results in transient depression of mean arterial blood pressure and heart rate.

 Its peptide sequence is Tyr-D-Ala-Gly-Phe-D-Leu.